2nd & 3rd Trimester Videos

 Selecting A Pediatrician

-The video transcript describes the collaborative roles within a medical office that includes a family medicine doctor, a certified nurse midwife, and a family nurse practitioner.
+The video describes the collaborative roles within a medical office that includes a family medicine doctor, a certified nurse midwife, and a family nurse practitioner.
 The family medicine doctor often acts as a pediatrician, while the nurse midwife and family nurse practitioner primarily handle newborn care for babies born to women they have provided prenatal care for.
 In cases where a newborn is at a higher risk, the nurse can involve Dr. Williams, the physician, to take over the care.
 The transcript emphasizes the importance of having a trustworthy pediatrician for the development and well-being of the family.

 Postpartum Planning

-The video transcript discusses the process and importance of discussing future family planning during a patient's initial prenatal visit.
+The video discusses the process and importance of discussing future family planning during a patient's initial prenatal visit.
 This conversation includes whether the current pregnancy is intended to be the last and, if so, the methods for ensuring no further pregnancies, such as tubal sterilization.
 The goal is to increase the number of planned pregnancies.
 These discussions continue more intensively towards the end of the pregnancy and during the two-week and six-week postpartum visits.

 Preterm Labor

-The video transcript discusses preterm labor, which involves symptoms indicating that birth may occur earlier than expected.
+The video discusses preterm labor, which involves symptoms indicating that birth may occur earlier than expected.
 It highlights that preterm labor can lead to preterm birth, particularly concerning after the 24-week mark of pregnancy when the baby is considered viable.
 Symptoms include contractions with a pushing sensation, changes in vaginal discharge, vaginal bleeding, and pelvic pressure.
 Belly cramps with or without diarrhea, and urinary tract infections (UTIs) presenting as front or lower back pain can also indicate preterm labor.
 The transcript emphasizes the importance of seeking immediate medical attention if any symptoms of preterm labor occur, noting that any healthcare provider can assist with this issue.

 Labs and Typical Abnormalities

-The video transcript discusses the importance of prenatal visits, particularly focusing on the laboratory tests conducted before the first visit.
+The video discusses the importance of prenatal visits, particularly focusing on the laboratory tests conducted before the first visit.
 The speaker highlights the need to review lab results to identify any abnormalities, such as anemia, infections, or lack of immunity to rubella measles.
 Rubella immunity is emphasized as crucial since contracting rubella during pregnancy can severely damage the fetus's neurological system.
 Local health concerns and outbreak-specific labs are also considered.
 The speaker notes that some patients are hesitant about lab tests but stresses their importance for ensuring a low-risk pregnancy and the necessity of being well-informed about one's health status.

 Nausea in Pregnancy